Contentgather Writer Guide

 - Once your listed content is purchased by another Contentgather user, you immediately surrender full rights to the content.

 - All content contributed to Contentgather must be high-quality.
-A repeated history of low-quality content will result in suspension.
+Low-quality content will result in suspension.

 - Promotional material of any nature is prohibited in content that you submit to Contentgather unless when specifically requested by the buyer of a custom job that you have been selected to perform.